jayber/fodlereyez/README.md

 up way more lines.
 This doesn't mean they are bad, but it reinforces the idea that unit testing can be an expensive hassle.

-Also, the current version is only tested by virtue of the mocks receiving their expectations, rather than actual functionality.
-This is a fault.
-To be meaningful they should verify return values.

 BTW *Integration* tests for this particular problem would have made more sense, but don't affect the value of the exercise as it is.
 But remember: